 Process On The Fly #3 – Co-Process

-An organization’s processes have traditionally been viewed as a secret sauce in their success and hence treated as closely guarded assets.
-This lack of transparency is compounded by multiple overlapping silos within organizations, each governing their own set of processes.
+An organization’s processes have traditionally been seen as a secret sauce in their success and hence treated as closely guarded assets.
+This lack of transparency has been compounded by having multiple overlapping silos within many organizations, each governing their own set of processes.
 This has inhibited the flow of information within enterprises, leading to the rise of information and process autocracy.

-The absence of process collaboration will be increasingly seen as harmful for business in a highly connected world.
-Organizations are being forced by market dynamics and consumer expectations to not only adopt, but also embrace information and process democratization.
-In this new scenario, customers, partners, and suppliers expect to have real- time access to relevant and meaningful process information during their business interactions.
+In our view, this absence of process collaboration will be increasingly seen as harmful for business in a highly connected world.
+Organizations are being forced by market dynamics and consumer expectations to not only adopt but embrace information and process democratization.
+In this new scenario, customers, partners and suppliers expect to have real-time access to relevant and meaningful process information during their business interactions.

-These platforms also facilitate certain aspects of the process to be shared with a wider audience, allowing ongoing feedback and improvement.
-One way is by ‘listening’ to social networks to understand consumer sentiment and linking it to the organization’s processes.
-It’s now even possible to become ‘friends’ with a process and follow its performance online and in real time.
+These platforms also facilitate certain aspects of the process to be shared with a wider audience, allowing for ongoing feedback and improvement.
+One way this is being done is by ‘listening’ to social networks to understand consumer sentiment and linking it to the organization’s processes.
+It is now even possible to become ‘friends’ with a process and follow its performance online and in real time.

 Business Process Management thus becomes a living, participative and rewarding activity: It’s actually fun to be involved in processes that turn into co-processes.

 Part of Capgemini’s TechnoVision 2015 update series.
 See the overview here.